BDC Hamburger Icon

 3. Awards boost employee morale.
 Employees enjoy being part of a recognized team, and recognition from an outside source, such as an industry association or a respected publication, will spur even more impact than internal recognition.

 5. Awards get your business free publicity.
-Industry awards can be a valuable addition to your marketing arsenal.
-The free publicity an award-winning business receives can result in more business and new connections, helping validate what your company does and increasing your visibility in the marketplace.
+Industry awards can be a valuable addition to your marketing plan.
+The free publicity an award-winning business receives can result in more business and new connections, helping validate what your company does and increasing your marketplace visibility.

 FYIDid you know